 Microsoft issued two security bulletins, Tuesday, repairing two critical flaws that affect all versions of Windows.
 The software giant also updated a security advisory, issuing a temporary automated workaround that if deployed, would block attackers from exploiting an Internet Explorer zero-day vulnerability.

 Microsoft released only two security bulletins in January, repairing three vulnerabilities in Microsoft Windows and Windows Server.
-It was a quite month compared to December, which saw a
+It was a quite month compared to December, which saw a record breaking 17 bulletins.

 The first security bulletin addressed two critical vulnerabilities in Microsoft Data Access Components, a framework used by application developers to access Windows data stores.
 The vulnerabilities could be used in drive-by attacks or by tricking a person to visit a malicious Web page.
 The update is rated critical for Windows XP, Vista, and Windows 7 and important for Windows Server 2003 and Windows Server 2008.